-The Well Community serves alongside those who struggle with mental illness, seeking to offer hope & health through the power of faith, friendship & Community.
+The Well Community serves alongside those who struggle with mental illness – offering hope & healing through the power of faith, friendship & best-practice interventions.
 Founded in 2002, the Well Community (“the Well”) is a 501(c)(3) nonprofit organization.
 What started as a simple, church outreach to a handful of people has grown into a flourishing, holistic ministry among adults recovering from serious mental illness. the Well’s philosophy of care, relational interventions, and holistic rehabilitation combine to make a significant impact upon those we are called to serve.

-Critical Need :: Mental illness is a highly prevalent, life-threatening disease that affects millions of people all around the world.
-One in four adults−approximately 61.5 million Americans−experience mental illness in a given year.
-One in 17−about 13.6 million−live with a serious mental illness such as schizophrenia, major depression or bipolar disorder.
+Mental illness is a highly prevalent, life-threatening disease that affects millions of people all around the world.
+One in four adults−approximately 61.5 million Americans experience mental illness in a given year.
+One in 17 (about 13.6 million) live with a serious mental illness such as schizophrenia, major depression or bipolar disorder.
 Approximately 60 percent of adults and almost one-half of youth ages 8 to 15 with a mental illness received no mental health services in the previous year.
 Serious mental illness costs America $193.2 billion in lost earnings per year.
 (National Alliance on Mental Illness – NAMI).

-Increasing Demand :: Over the last 3 years, the number of individuals requiring mental health treatment in Dallas, TX has increased by 65%, while funding for mental health services only increased by 28%, according to the city’s largest mental heathcare provider, Dallas MetroCare.
+Over the last 3 years, the number of individuals requiring mental health treatment in Dallas, TX has increased by 65%, while funding for mental health services only increased by 28%, according to the city’s largest mental healthcare provider, Dallas MetroCare.
 The agency reported serving over 47,000 individuals last year, reflecting the skyrocketing demand for mental health programs in our city